EmmaBest/Val-Broeksmit-audio/README.md

  * April 22, 2020 - Odessa conversation recorded

 ### May
- * May - Val files police report against Nordeem, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve
+ * May - Val says he filed police report against Nordeem, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve.
+LAPD received report from Marie and investigated, found no issues

 ### June
  * Mid-June, 2020 - Pattil Saajtian moves in

 ### July
+ * July 11, 2020 - DCFS receives complaint alleging Marie was neglecting Marlowe
+ * July 11, 2020 - Law enforcement does a welfare check and interviewed Marlowe, who denied abuse
+ * July 20, 2020 - DCFS makes unannoucned visit to the home
+ * July 21, 2020 - DCFS calls Marie, Val answers and says Marie isn't well.
  * July 28, 2020 - Marie and Val interview Lori Roth
+ * July 29, 2020 - DCFS
  * July 30, 2020 - "Approximately" when Steve sent the report and witness statements to Marie and Val
  * July 30, 2020 - Lori comes back
  * July 30, 2020 - Police come